 Recommended Fidget Toys for Skin Picking

-I’ve put together this list of the best fidget toys for skin picking, organized by category.
-All reviews are based on items I personally use or that have helped my neurodivergent friends.
-I hope you’ll be able to find the help you need for your particular BFRB here.
+I've put together this list of the best fidget toys for skin picking, organized by category.
+I hope you'll be able to find the help you need for your particular BFRB here.

 Table and Desk Fidget Toys for Skin Picking